SamiAibeche/El-Doctor/README.md

 ```
-# ADD your CRON TASK (Should be updated based on :
+# ADD your CRON TASKS (Should be updated based on :
 # Your Schedule AND Your Script Direcctory on your server)

 # m h  dom mon dow   command